xuhantian/xuhantian.github.io/_pages/about.md

 I am about to join the School of Entrepreneurship and Management, ShanghaiTech University as an Assistant Professor in Fall 2022.

+## Education & Experience

+**2020-present:** Post-doctoral fellow, Department of Industrial Engineering and Decision Analytics, The Hong Kong University of Science and Technology

+**2016-2020:**   PhD in Indstrial Engineering and Logistics Management, The Hong Kong University of Science and Technology

+**2012-2016:**  Bng in Industrial Engineering, Shanghai Jiao Tong University
 ### Contact

 xtianab@connect.ust.hk